ckhsponge/iairportsdb/README.md

-This project contains a Cocoa Core Data model and accompanying Objective C classes for airports worldwide.
+This project is a mac and iOS database for airports worldwide.
+A Cocoa framework Core Data model and accompanying Objective C classes is used.
 Runway and frequency information is also included.

+This databse is used in the wildly popular [NRST: Descent Rate & Airport Finder](https://itunes.apple.com/us/app/nrst-descent-rate-airport/id828514590?ls=1&mt=8) for iOS.

 To get started quickly: